Szapi/cpp-structural-delegates/motivation.md

 }
 ```

+#### Indirect Call Overhead
+Function-pointer indirection is essentially equivalent to a vtable call.
+Compared to templates or using concrete types, we lose inlining opportunities, unless LTO catches them.

+However, this overhead is no worse than regular virtual dispatch, and I would argue that in many cases the benefits would greatly outweigh the cost.
+Besides, delegates are purely optional.

 #### Possible object lifetime issues
 The exact same concerns already apply to references, so there's nothing new here.
 Delegates are not meant to manage the lifetime of the underlying object, they should behave just like references.
 If lifetime management is needed, it should be done with conventional methods.